lucindaq/NeoSafety/README.md

     </platform>
   ...
 ````
 The thing that was difficult to find in documentation is that you are required to generate the different sized icons.
 Fortunately, this is made VERY easy with this [great icon generation tool](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html).
+(Tip: for that icon generation tool, to get a transparent background choose "shape: none".)
 Also, [this answer](http://stackoverflow.com/questions/5350624/set-icon-for-android-application) is what helped us figure it out.